-At the beginning of the year, Beth and Ryan Waller estimated that the Guelph real estate market would be similar to projections of Toronto at a 1-3% growth rate.
+At the beginning of 2019 Beth and Ryan Waller estimate that the Guelph real estate market would be similar to Toronto at a 1-3% growth rate.
 This considered a few interest rate hikes by the Bank of Canada.
 However, these rate increases did not happen as expected and the real estate market remained strong.

 Just how strong was the Guelph real estate market this year?

 Both the Guelph and Toronto markets performed stronger than anticipated.
 The average price of a single-family residential home in Guelph has increased 6% in 2019 versus 2018, beating a 1-3% projection.

 As anticipated in this January 2019 GuelphToday Spotlight, Guelph’s growth has come mainly from the $400,000 -$500,000 price bracket as first-time buyers continued into the market and bought up lower-priced homes.
 In fact, as the Canada Mortgage and Housing Corporation (CMHC) mentions, 47% of new mortgages in 2019 were from first-time homebuyers.
 This is down versus 2018 but still very strong.
 The competition and scarcity in this price bracket are pushing some buyers to consider other options besides detached homes within Guelph (condominiums or townhomes), or potentially moving further west or north where home prices are slightly less.